Kiran7007/Interview-Preparation/docs/android.md

 ## How do you investigate database performance?

-Inspect slow queries and database traces.
-Check indexes, avoid loading unnecessary columns or rows, use pagination for large data sets, keep database work off the main thread, and use transactions when multiple related writes must be atomic.
+- Inspect slow queries and database traces.
+- Avoid loading unnecessary columns or rows.
+- Use pagination for large data sets.
+- Keep database work off the main thread
+- Use transactions when multiple related writes must be atomic.

 ```kotlin
 @Query("SELECT id, name FROM users ORDER BY name LIMIT :limit OFFSET :offset")